edalquist/RegexCoach/README.md

 Java Regular Expression Helper

-Utility for creating and testing Java Regular Expressions in real time with visual feedback.
+Utility for creating, testing, and debugging Java Regular Expressions in real time with visual feedback.

 To run: